CantonMT: Cantonese to English NMT Platform with Fine-Tuned Models Using Synthetic Back-Translation Data: Introduction

 In the next section (Section \ref{sec:RW}), we survey related work on Cantonese-English MT, data augmentation for MT, and available demos/engines.
 Section \ref{sec:exp} introduces our methodology and framework.
 Section \ref{sec:cantonMT} explains the web-based\textsc{ CantonMT} platform.
-Section \ref{sec:discuss} concludes this work with discussions.
+Section \ref{sec:discuss} concludes this work with a discussion.